WPSurfer.com

-If you ever try to style the search forms of your site, you will find lots of different CSS snippets that apply to a search form but not the one that you want to style.
+If you ever try to style the search forms of your site using GeneratePress, you will find lots of different CSS snippets and PHP snippets.

 GeneratePress: CSS Snippets for Sidebar Search Form Widget